 The NFL released its full 2020 schedule in what its fans, players and coaches hope is another step towards an on-time season.
-Oddsmakers naturally wasted no time in rolling out Week 1 spreads, totals and moneylines.
+Oddsmakers naturally wasted no time in rolling out NFL Week 1 odds with spreads, totals and moneylines.

 All of the lingering questions will be answered in some form ahead of Week 1, whenever that unfolds.
-In the interim, here’s a look at the opening lines from DraftKings Sportsbook, along with a quick initial take on each matchup.
+In the interim, here’s a look at NFL Week 1 odds from DraftKings Sportsbook along with a quick initial take on each matchup.

 NFL Week 1 odds and analysis